josephmontes/VAA/README.md

 #### The story is different for batters
 - Batters will appear against every pitch type which dilludes the necessity to crush this more effective type of 4-Seam Fastball
   - Whereas pitchers that throw 4-Seam Fastballs are going to need it more since they do not throw every pitch type
-- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than the more effective ones since batters will see the ineffective one's a lot more frequently
+- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than the more 'effective' ones since batters will see the ineffective more often
-     - 30% of fastballs are -4.5° or higher
+     - 30% of 4-Seam Fastballs have a VAA at -4.5° or higher
      - of those, 56% are in this range which is about 17% of overall 4-Seam Fastballs
-- Therefore, for batters, the ability to hit this pitch can unlock another level they can bring their offensive production too and it might serve them well if this trend continues at the rate its going
+- Therefore, for batters, the ability to hit this pitch can unlock another level they can get their offensive production to if they are able to do league average damage on the suboptimal 4-Seamers
+  - It might serve them well going forward if this trend continues at the rate its going
-- Additionally, I just want to understand what type of hitters are successful vs. this pitch moreso than what exact batter
+- Additionally, I am more interested in what type of hitters are successful vs. this 'good' VAA 4-Seam Fastball moreso than what specific batters
-- To achieve this, I will not look at who has the highest wOBA vs. this type of Fastball because then I will just get a list of the best hitters, instead, I will look at who has the biggest difference in wOBA between the 'good' 4-Seamer vs. others
+- To achieve this, I will not look at who has the highest wOBA vs. this type of Fastball because then I will just get a list of the best hitters, instead, I will look at who has the biggest difference in wOBA between the way they hit 'good' 4-Seamers vs. all other 4-Seam Fastballs
   - I will view every batters's wOBA vs. 4-Seam Fastballs in 2 categories
   - 1. vaa >= -4.5 and location within the -5 to 5.5 inches from the top of the strikezone
     2. any other 4-Seam Fastball